2017 CMA Awards Week: Sunday Wrap

-Sunday afternoon, several artists stopped by to chat about the week, their music, connections to Kentuckiana, and even their random hobbies.
+Monday, dozens of country stars stopped by to chat about the show, their music, and share plenty of laughs with everyone.

-The guests included Aaron Tippin, John Berry, RaeLynn, High Valley, Brown & Gray, songwriter Lee Thomas Miller, and The Bluebird Cafe's GM Erika Nichols.
+The guests included Cole Swindell, Waterloo Revival, Morgan Wallen, Chris Lane, Carly Pearce, Kelsea Ballerini, Chase Bryant, Brothers Osborne, Lindsay Ell, Thomas Rhett, Locash, Parmalee, Russell Dickerson, Luke Bryan, and Rascal Flatts.

 Make sure to send any and all country questions to Sara on social media!
 Follow her on Facebook at Sara Wagner News and Twitter at @WHAS11Sara.